shalev5252/syntesisProject/README.md

 ##### verification input format
 * the varification inputs are lambda expressions in the z3 format. input format for array select and at str is: \<lambda expression var>['\<arr name>'][\<lambda expression var>['\<index>']]

-#### Open the app:
-the aplication ui service is in the file syntApp.py. running it in the cmd line will open the project by using the command: python syntApp.py

 #### User Experience flow: